apache/beam/beam-site/contribute/contribution-guide.md

 Once the initial code is complete and the tests pass, it’s time to start the code review process.
 We review and discuss all code, no matter who authors it.
 It’s a great way to build community, since you can learn from other developers, and they become familiar with your contribution.
 It also builds a strong project by encouraging a high quality bar and keeping code consistent throughout the project.

 ### Create a pull request
 Organize your commits to make your reviewer’s job easier.
-Use the following command to re-order, squash, edit, or change description of individual commits.
+Reviewers normally prefer multiple small pull requests, instead of a single large pull request.
+Within a pull request, a relatively small number of commits that break the problem into logical steps is preferred.
+For most pull requests, you'll squash your changes down to 1 commit.
+You can use the following command to re-order, squash, edit, or change description of individual commits.

     $ git rebase -i origin/master

+You'll then push to your branch on GitHub.
+Note: when updating your commit after pull request feedback and use squash to get back to one commit, you will need to do a force submit to the branch on your repo.

 Navigate to the [Beam GitHub mirror](https://github.com/apache/beam) to create a pull request.
 The title of the pull request should be strictly in the following format: